 https://maps.app.goo.gl/ToHQdurR959C1iwD9

-The Stephen C. O'Connell Center was the site of six concerts by Tom Petty and the Heartbreakers in 1981, 1983, 1990, 1991, 1993, and the last one on Sept.
+The Stephen C. O'Connell Center was the site of six concerts by Tom Petty and the Heartbreakers -- in 1981, 1983, 1990, 1991, 1993, and the last one on Sept.
 21, 2006, which was on the band's 30th anniversary tour.
-Stevie Nicks was a special guest on stage that night.
+Stevie Nicks was a special guest on stage that night, as she was in 1981.

 In response to a reporter's question about what returning to Gainesville is like for bandmembers who grew up here, Petty said, "Really, every corner you turn, there's some kind of memory."
 Keyboardist Benmont Tench said: "I really, really love this town.
 You all need to realize what you got."